spamwax/alfred-pinboard-rs/README.md

 pind
 ```

-To delete a bookmark, just make sure it is opened in your current broweser's window.
+To delete a bookmark, just make sure it is opened in your current browser's window.
 Then use `pind`.
 Proposed workflow for deleting a bookmark is to first open it in browser (search for it using this workflow's keyword `ps`, and hit enter) and then use `pind` keyword followed by enter.

 ![image](./res/images/delete-pin.png)